-Anyone who writes, whether, for business, school or personal correspondence knows checking Grammar, spelling and other mistakes play an important part.
+Anyone who writes, whether, for business, school, or personal correspondence knows to check Grammar, spelling and other mistakes play an important part.
 Often it can be the difference of having your letter, document or proposal being taken to the next level or sitting in a bin somewhere.
 So, today I am doing a small comparison of Grammar checkers available for use to anyone in the world.
 If you have my guide, you’ve probably already seen how much I love Grammarly.

 Since beginning writing this blog, I have personally upped my tools to ensure that:

 Below, we take a look at the top 3 Grammar checking tools on that market.

 If you are just beginning your blog and don’t have a lot of money to spend.
 Among the grammar checkers, Grammarly is a great choice.
 In fact, it comes out on top when rated by any blogger or writer.
 The simple reason is they have cross platform implementation is awesome.
 I love that they save what I write on the site, so if my battery dies I haven’t lost everything.

 Another HUGE feature is the plagiarism checker.
 We all look to resources on the net for information, but this feature makes certain we’re only using the data and not copy & pasting.
 Taking credit for someone else’s words or work.
 This feature isn’t found on any of the others.
 I am sure this is why it is used by most of the bloggers, writers, and students around the world.

 Grammarly offers a free version and Premium version which is great if you are on a budget as a new writer or blogger or a student.

 A negative would be the lack of text formatting.
 So, you can’t just copy your text and paste into a word document or blog post editor if you’ve composed via the Mac App or Website.

 Grammarly Free VS Premium